How to Build Confidence When You Feel Behind in Life

 Replying to one text you’ve been avoiding

-Taking one productive hour
+Taking one focused hour

 Doing one thing that moves you forward today